edsml-ger23/SEDD-Carbon-Accounting/README.md

     └── ... (other files)
     ```

-*This OneDrive is currently accesible by anyone associated with Imperial College London.*
+*This OneDrive is currently accessible by anyone associated with Imperial College London.*

 ## Installation Instructions

 To set up the environment for this project, follow these steps:

-1. **Create a Conda environment from provided environment.yml file**
+1. **Create a Conda environment from the provided environment.yml file**

    ```bash
    conda env create -f environment.yml